bhauman/cljs-test-display/README.md

 ## Overview

-`cljs-test-display` is a ClojureScript library that you can use along with your browser based test runner to provide visual and system feedback for you test runs.
+`cljs-test-display` is a ClojureScript library that you can use along with your web based test runner to provide visual and system feedback for your test runs.

 If you have tests written with `cljs.test` and you can run them in the browser you can use `cljs-test-display`.